Joe Tofflemire: Early life

-College
+College career

 Tofflemire was a 1989 graduate of the University of Arizona in Tucson, starting all four years at the position of Center becoming the best in Wildcat history.
 Originally recruited as a linebacker, he was quickly converted back to center, which is what he played in high school.
 Tofflemire was a first-team Playboy All-American and first-team College Football News (CFN) All-American in 1988, and was second-team All-American selection for CFN in 1986 and 1987.
 The 1988 Playboy team along with Tofflemire featured Barry Sanders, Troy Aikman, Deion Sanders, and Derrick Thomas, all in the Pro Football Hall of Fame.

 Tofflemire is one of the most decorated lineman in Arizona football history, and one of the most decorated in Pac-10 history.
 He was inducted into the University of Arizona Hall of Fame in 1994, named to the Wildcat Stadium Ring of Honor in 1997, and is ranked as the #7 all time player in Arizona football history.
 Tofflemire was a Morris Trophy winner in 1988, and a three time All-Pac-10 first-team selection his sophomore thru senior seasons, and selected as second-team his freshman season.

-NFL
+Professional career

-Tofflemire was selected in the second round of the 1989 NFL Draft (44th overall) by the Seattle Seahawks.
+Tofflemire was selected in the second round of the 1989 NFL draft (44th overall) by the Seattle Seahawks.
 He started all 16 games for the Seahawks in 1992 after taking over at center for Grant Feasel.
 Tofflemire was hurt the following year and was ultimately replaced by Ray Donaldson as the starter and the rest of his NFL career was plagued by injuries.
 He retired after the 1994 season, not wanting to take a salary cut, putting an end to what many had thought would be a great NFL career coming out of college.